QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

  * the failure probability $P(A_i)$ is itself a log normal random variable with parameters $(\mu_i, \sigma_i)$.
  * failure rates $P(A_i)$ and $P(A_j)$ are statistically independent for all pairs with $i \neq j$.

-The analyst  calibrates the parameters  $(\mu_i, \sigma_i)$ for the failure events $i = 1, \ldots, n$ by reading reliability studies in engineering papers about the historical failure rates of components as similar as possible to the components being used in the system under study.
+The analyst  calibrates the parameters  $(\mu_i, \sigma_i)$ for the failure events $i = 1, \ldots, n$ by reading reliability studies in engineering papers that have studied historical failure rates of components that are as similar as possible to the components being used in the system under study.

 The analyst assumes that such  information about the observed dispersion of annual failure rates, or times to failure, can inform him of what to expect about parts' performances in his system.